rwynn/monstache-site/src/config.md

 int (default 8MB as bytes)

-When elasticsearch-max-bytes is given a bulk index request to elasticsearch will be forced when a connection buffer reaches the given number of bytes.
+When elasticsearch-max-bytes is given a bulk index request to Elasticsearch will be forced when a connection buffer reaches the given number of bytes.
 This setting greatly impacts performance.
 A high value for this setting will cause high memory monstache memory usage as the documents are buffered in memory.

 Each connection in `elasticsearch-max-conns` will flush when its queue gets filled to this size.